Electricity sector in Australia: Western Australia

 Western Australia has its own grid the South West Interconnected System which is not connected to the rest of country due to distance.

 Northern Territory

-The Northern Territory has multiple grids, which are predominately run by two government owned companies, Power and Water Corporation and Territory Generation.
+The Northern Territory has multiple grids, which are predominately run by two government owned companies, PowerWater and Territory Generation.

 Energy efficiency

 Lower energy use could save A$25 billion, or A$840 per electricity customer, according to EnergyAustralia.